 As mentioned, the US Army isn’t under the ADA guidelines, most likely because military bases are not “public places” as the ADA policy stipulates.
 Still, many think that in this case, the Army should be held to the ADA standards.

 Regardless of whether the person wanting or owning an assistance dog is a service member or not, there is still a lot of gray area when it comes to their rights.
 With emotional service dogs on the rise and more research being done on their effectiveness, it is more than likely that other organizations will join the Army in looking at changing policies, to make them clearer, and to ensure that they protect people’s rights.

-What's your take on the polemic involving the certification of guide dogs?
+What's your take on the controversy over therapy dogs?
 Tell us in the comments.